Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 The question for you is, does this matter or not?
 Is there a risk of credential leakage by means of these UI or command line display mechanisms?
 If the answer is no, then no action needs to be taken.
-However, if you believe that credentials can be exposed, then please read on for steps to enable credential encryption with Batch Shipyard.
+However, if you believe that credentials may be exposed when displayed through the aforementioned mechanisms, then please read on for steps to enable credential encryption with Batch Shipyard.

 ## Credential Encryption
 There are various places where credentials are passed from the user from